-CIESA debt is approximately US$220 million, bearing a rate at 2.7% above LIBOR.
+As of December 31, 1999 CIESA debt was approximately US$220 million, bearing a rate at 2.7% above LIBOR.
 The facility has a bullet maturity on April 22, 2002, is fully drawn and is secured by the underlying interest in TGS.
 The attached financial presentations for TGS do not include the CIESA debt or related costs.

 Key Assumptions – 2000-2004